France To Impose Nighttime Curfew On devastated Mayotte - UrduPoint

 France To Impose Nighttime Curfew On 'devastated' Mayotte

-Paris, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2024) France from Tuesday evening will impose a nighttime curfew on the Indian Ocean island of Mayotte, after the French overseas territory was devastated by a cyclone feared to have killed hundreds, the interior ministry said.
+SaintDenis de la Reunion, (APP - UrduPoint / Pakistan Point News - 17th Dec, 2024) France said it will impose a nighttime curfew on the Indian Ocean island of Mayotte starting on Tuesday evening after the French overseas territory was devastated by a cyclone feared to have killed hundreds.

-According to the latest official toll, 21 people are confirmed to have been killed by Cyclone Chido when it barrelled into the island and its surrounding archipelago on Sunday.
+According to the latest official toll, 21 people are confirmed to have been killed by Cyclone Chido when it barrelled into the island and its surrounding archipelago at the weekend.

-But authorities fear that hundreds, and possibly even thousands, were killed with the the true scale of the toll only set to be clear in the next days when rubble is cleared and roads unblocked.
+But authorities fear that hundreds, and possibly even thousands, were killed, once the true scale of the toll is revealed, after the rubble is cleared and roads unblocked.

-The curfew from 10:00 pm to 4:00 am local time (1900 GMT to 0100 GMT) is being put in place as a security measure to prevent looting, the interior ministry said.

-Mayotte is one of several French overseas territories that span the globe from the Caribbean to the Pacific via the Indian Ocean, and are integral parts of France which are ruled from Paris.
+The health services are in tatters, power and mobile phone services have been knocked out, the airport closed to civilian flights while there is mounting concern about how to ensure supplies of drinking water.

 Cyclone Chido is the latest in a string of storms worldwide fuelled by climate change, according to experts.